the agile way

 And the king falls.

-Princes depend on their subjects
+Princes depend on subjects

-As priests on followers,
+Like priests on followers,

 Each claiming to be wiser,

-Nobler, ordained by heaven,
+Nobler, closer to heaven,

 To keep people in their power.